codebylalit/codebylalit/README.md

 # Hi, I'm Lalit 👋

 ## 🚀 About Me
-A passionate **Frontend Developer** specializing in building innovative web and mobile applications.
-I transform complex ideas into intuitive digital experiences that solve real-world problems.
+i'm a software engineer who builds immersive and user friendly web applications that users loves and transform complex ideas into intuitive digital experiences that solve real-world problems.

-## 🎓 Education
-**Bachelor of Computer Applications**
-Vardhman Mahaveer Open University, Kota, Rajasthan | 2022 – 2025

 ## 🛠️ Tech Stack